sipstack/www/src/views/pages/resources/docs/whois/content.md

 So there you have it!
 Whether you're looking to avoid spam calls, protect yourself from fraud, or simply learn more about a caller, we've got you covered.

 Try it out for yourself at [Whois by Sipstack](https://whois.sipstack.com.)

-Profile Settings
-If you wish, you can change your avatar at any time.
-You can also change your password if you wish by entering in your new password and then clicking “save password”.
-If you wish to delete your account, enter your password and then click “delete account”.
-It will give you a warning to ensure you really want to delete your account.
-Simply click “proceed”.
-At this point, your account will be wiped from the SIPSTACK database, and you will be brought back to the login page.